publicdocs/uscode/assets/md/titles/usc24/us/usc/t24/ch10/schI/m__us_usc_t24_s422.md

     (a) __Authority to accept services__

-        Subject to subsection (b) of this section and notwithstanding [section 1342 of title 31][/us/usc/t31/s1342], the Chief Operating Officer or the Administrator of a facility of the Retirement Home may accept from any person voluntary personal services or gratuitous services.
+        Subject to subsection (b) and notwithstanding [section 1342 of title 31][/us/usc/t31/s1342], the Chief Operating Officer or the Administrator of a facility of the Retirement Home may accept from any person voluntary personal services or gratuitous services.

     (b) __Requirements and limitations__